eyecreate/ubuntu-chromebook-installer/README.md

-ChromeeOS - elementary OS installation script for Chromebooks
+ChromeeOS - Ubuntu OS installation script for Chromebooks
 ============================================

-ChromeeOS will install elementary OS (with ChrUbuntu) and apply automatically all the necessary fixes to run elementary OS on Chromebooks.
-You will be able to boot in ChromeOS or elementary OS on your Chromebook.
+ChromeeOS will install Ubuntu (with ChrUbuntu) and apply automatically all the necessary fixes to run Ubuntu on Chromebooks.
+You will be able to boot in ChromeOS or Ubuntu on your Chromebook.

 Supported device(s)
 -------------------